Raju Devnath Parwe

 Raju Devnath Parwe is a leader of Bharatiya Janata Party (BJP) and a former member of the Maharashtra Legislative Assembly elected from Umred Assembly constituency in Nagpur city.

 Positions held

 2019: Elected to Maharashtra Legislative Assembly with 91,968 votes.

 Political career

 In 2015 Raju Parwe joined the Indian National Congress (INC).
-Before that, In 2014 he unsuccessfully fought from Umred Vidhan Sabha Seat as an Independent Candidate and lost by a margin of 68,002 votes.
-In 2019 the Congress Party offered him ticket from Umred Vidhan Sabha Seat and he won by margin of 18,029 votes.
+Before that, in 2014 he unsuccessfully fought from Umred Vidhan Sabha Seat as an independent candidate and lost by a margin of 68,002 votes.
+In 2019, the Congress Party offered him a ticket from Umred Vidhan Sabha Seat and he won by a margin of 18,029 votes.
 On 24 March 2024, Raju Parwe left the Congress Party as he was denied ticket from Ramtek Lok Sabha Seat.
 He Joined Eknath Shinde Led Shiv Sena (SHS) and got the ticket.

 On 4 June 2024, Raju Parwe Lost To Indian National Congress Candidate, Shyamkumar (Bablu) Barve from Ramtek Lok Sabha Seat By A Margin Of 76,768 Votes.